1

 Non-Medical Transportation (NMT) Benefit

-Non-Medical Transportation allows members to gain access to non-medical community services and supports, as required by the care plan to prevent institutionalization.
+Non-Medical Transportation (NMT) allows members to gain access to non-medical community services and supports, as required by the care plan to prevent institutionalization.

 Non-Medical Transportation services shall include, but not be limited to: